wmedrano/spore/site/index.md

 ### Running

-The REPL (Read-Evaluate-Print-Loop) can be used to run and debug code.
-The REPL can be started by running:
+The REPL (Read-Evaluate-Print-Loop) is used to run and debug Spore code.

 {% mermaid %}
 graph LR;